 – Anne Kimbol, Assistant General Counsel and Chief Privacy Officer at HITRUST

-Implementing a patient privacy monitoring solution can also help prevent carelessness and promote a culture of privacy across the board by spotting improper access and trends within departments.
+Implementing a patient privacy monitoring solution and user activity monitoring for cloud applications like Salesforce can also help prevent carelessness and promote a culture of privacy across the board by spotting improper access and trends within departments.
 If a specific area of the organization has a pattern of falling behind in terms of maintaining privacy and security, training can be custom-tailored so that security incidents don’t occur repeatedly.

 “There are lots of different ways that you can look for insider threats.
 Some of them are not people doing something maliciously, but it doesn’t mean we shouldn’t stop them from doing it.”